tombotXL/tomordonez.github.io-src/content/windows-10-to-ubuntu-virtualbox-shared-folder.md

 Status: published
 Summary: Follow this process to transfer files from Windows 10 to Ubuntu in VirtualBox.

-Follow this process to transfer files from Windows 10 to Ubuntu in VirtualBox.
+Follow this process to transfer files from **Windows 10 to Ubuntu in VirtualBox**.

 ![Windows 10 to Ubuntu VirtualBox Shared Folder]({filename}/images/windows-10-ubuntu-virtualbox-shared-folder.jpg)

-This applies when you have Ubuntu installed inside Windows 10 aka where Windows is the host and Ubuntu is the guest.
+This applies when you have Ubuntu installed inside Windows 10.
+Where Windows is the host and Ubuntu is the guest.

 This assumes that you already have Virtualbox installed with Ubuntu.